 Showing Grief at Buddhist Funeral and Taoist Funeral

-In terms of expressing grief at the funerals, a Taoist funeral allows individuals to mourn or cry as loud or expressive as they can, until the casket is nailed shut at the funeral possession day.
+In terms of expressing grief at the funerals, a Taoist custom allows individuals to mourn or cry as loud or expressive as they can, until the casket is nailed shut at the funeral possession day.
 This is to express filial piety and respect to the deceased.
 For Buddhist funerals, the process of grief is generally less expressive and more subdued in the sense.
 During funeral possession day, the family and friends will gather around the casket to see the deceased and say words of gratitude to them for one last time.

 Key Similarities of Buddhist Funeral and Taoist Funeral Practices

 Both Buddhist and Taoist believe in the 49 days of mourning period.
 During these 49 days, a priest or Taoist leader needs to recite the prayers on the 7th, 14th, 21st, 28th, 35th, 42nd and 49th day after the death of the deceased.
 The 49-days mourning period is known as Ji-Ling (祭灵).
 The purpose of having this mourning period is to send prayers to protect and guide the deceased on his or her journey into the next life.